shanshs/Team-Pigeon/docs/final.md

 ### Rainbow DQN

 Based on the below data, the Rainbow DQN algorithm, using RLlib's DQN algorithm with additional hyperparameters performed the best out of the three algorithms we tested.
+This was surprising, because after researching the Rainbow DQN algorithm and seeing the results in the paper about it, we did not expect the algorithm to work as well as it did on our project too.
+Compared to the bare DQN and PPO algorithms above, it is clear that the agent ends up receiving on average, much higher returns.
+The graph is much less densely populated with low average returns compared to the other two algorithms.
+The Rainbow DQN's average return and success rates are also about double, if not more, than the base DQN algorithm.

 <table><tr>
 <td> <img src="returns-dqn-rainbow.png" alt="img1" style="width: 500px;"/> </td>